Avis Budget Group (NASDAQ:CAR) Sees Large Volume Increase - Should You Buy?

 MarketBeat keeps track of Wall Street's top-rated and best performing research analysts and the stocks they recommend to their clients on a daily basis.
 MarketBeat has identified the five stocks that top analysts are quietly whispering to their clients to buy now before the broader market catches on... and Avis Budget Group wasn't on the list.

-While Avis Budget Group currently has a Reduce rating among analysts, top-rated analysts believe these five stocks are better buys.
+While Avis Budget Group currently has a Strong Sell rating among analysts, top-rated analysts believe these five stocks are better buys.

 View The Five Stocks Here